mvrdevelopment/spec/mvr-spec.md

 | `MVR_PACKAGE_TYPE`    |  Number that defines the package type.
 Use 0 for JSON UTF-8 Payload, use 1 for MVR FILES.  |
 | `MVR_PAYLOAD_LENGTH`  |  Number showing the byte-length of transferred buffer. |
 | `MVR_PAYLOAD_BUFFER`  |  Buffer data that stores the payload encoded. |

+All the packets define their payload, unless otherwise stated, as JSON documents (ISO/IEC 21778:2017).

 The order and size is defined as follows:
 ```